Se3do/Ghared-Front/README.md

 ## 📄 License

-This project is intended for educational and development purposes.
+This project is licensed under the **MIT License**.

-No license file is currently included.
+You are free to:
+- Use the project for personal, educational, or commercial purposes
+- Modify and adapt the source code
+- Distribute the project with proper attribution

+See the `LICENSE` file for full details.

 ---